Updated: Jul 20, 2021

 Each moment is unrepeatable, so let’s treasure each gathering as a precious one.
 This concept called Ichigo Ichie (一期一会) is heavily associated with the tea ceremony.
 Even with the same group of people and place, the moment can never be replicated.

-The moment in the tearoom is coloured by two simple ornaments, flowers and a hanging scroll.
-They help create the atmosphere of peace far away and isolated from our busy daily lives.
+The moment in the tearoom is coloured by two simple ornaments: flowers and a hanging scroll.
+They help create an atmosphere of peace far away and isolated from our busy daily lives.
 They also symbolise the ceremony’s spirit of coexisting with nature.
 The flowers used for the ceremony are neither gorgeous nor decorative like from flower shops or flower beds.
 Rather it is intentionally simple as it is picked up from wild nature and looks like it was put in a vase in an offhand manner.
 Flower buds are often used.
 This plays a role to humbly colour the tearoom enough for making guests feel the changing seasons by seeing this.
 The scroll sometimes represents the host’s message or the purpose of the ceremony, and the other times, again it represents the season.
 For example, let me share a specific scroll from my tea practice last week.
 On the scroll in the photo, ‘seizan ryokusui’ is written.
 The characters directly mean ‘blue mountain, green water’.
 This refers to the presence of spring, which is full of life.
 With this word, I can personally feel the dynamics of the pleasant breath of blooming life unique in springtime.
 In short, the ceremony represents beautifully changing seasons.
 It provides a space where one can feel the significance of splendid nature in tranquillity and a peaceful atmosphere.

 One more seasonal object from last week's practice: this teapot has a cherry blossom design.
 It is meant to be used in April when the flower blooms.